dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ## Quick Guide

+1. Review the presentation on organisation unit groups
+2. Review how organisation unit groups and group sets can be used to visualize data
+   1. Review and create the chart "EPI - BCG Doses Given < 1 Results, Last 12 months"

+STOP - Perform Exercise 1

+1. Show how to manage OU Groups and OU Group Sets in Maintenance
+2. Review the process of creating OU Groups and Group Sets via the API
+3. Retrieve the list of org units via the API

+STOP - Perform Exercise 2

+1. Create org unit groups via maintenance
+2. Review the format of the orgunit group import file
+3. Populate the orgunit group import file

+STOP - Perform Exercise 3

+1. Import the org unit groups into DHIS2 via the Import/Export app

+STOP - Perform Exercise 4

+1. Create the OU group set via maintenance

+STOP - Perform Exerise 5

+1. Explain the connection of data dimensions to analytics and use the created groups in visualizer

+STOP - Perform Exercise 6

 ## Live Demo step by step

+### Review the presentation on organisation unit groups

 ### Review how organisation unit groups and group sets can be used to visualize data